mmbman/Katagiri/1986-07-23-Verse-of-Opening-the-Sutra.md

 Well, in Japanese, [the verse is titled] *Kaikyō ge*: the “Verse of Opening [the] Sutra” (開經偈).

 Now *sutra* means “scriptures,” but a *sutra* originally means “interwoven of strings in vertical and horizontal.”
-Is that clear? *Interwoven*.
-That is a meaning of the term *sutra* in Sanskrit.
+Is that clear? *Interwoven*; that is a meaning of the term *sutra* in Sanskrit.

 So *sutra* as a Buddhist scripture means “interwoven of strings in vertical [and] horizontal.”
 That means human life, the human world, is exactly interwoven by time and space.
-The *huge* network of interwoven time and space: this is human world, human life.
-Even though you see the moment [or] instant [that] you exist day to day, it consists of a huge network of the interwoven time and space.
+The *huge* network of interwoven time and space: this is the human world, human life.
+Even though you see the moment [or] instant [that] you exist day to day, it consists of a huge network of interwoven time and space.
 This is the structure of the instant.

 So opening *that* sutra means [to] *completely* open, [which] means you have to see that huge network of interwoven time and space.
 We have to see it clearly, and then taste it.
 This is [to] *open*.

 If you even slightly have your own prejudice, or your own desires, or your education, it’s very difficult to open your life.
 So completely open ourselves: that is opening the sutra.
 Because we have to see the real picture of human life.

-And, if you open the sutra, the huge network of [interweaving] time and space, it is exactly “the unsurpassed, penetrating, and perfect dharma.”
+And, if you open the sutra, the huge network of [interweaving] time and space is exactly “the unsurpassed, penetrating, and perfect dharma.”

 #### 06:06